orbitalsonic/SonicInApp/README.md

 ## Acknowledgements

-I would like to express my sincere gratitude to **[Sohaib Ahmed](https://github.com/itssohaibahmed)** for his contributions, guidance, and continuous support during the development of this Android application.
+I would like to express my sincere gratitude to **[Sohaib Ahmed](https://github.com/itssohaibahmed)** for his invaluable guidance, contributions, and continuous support throughout the development of this Android application

 ## LICENSE